iqiyi/dpvs/doc/faq.md

 ### How to launch DPVS on Virtual Machine ?

 Pls refer the `doc/tutorial.md`, there's an exmaple to run DPVS on `Ubuntu`.
-Basically, you may need reduce memory usage.
+Basically, you may need to reduce memory usage.
 And for VM's NIC, `fdir` is not supported, so if you want to config FullNAT/SNAT mode, you have to configure **only one** worker (cpu), and another CPU core for master.

 <a id="monitor" />